abugher/ansible-role-printer-postscript-proxy/README.txt

 The printer is required to be plugged in, turned on, and awake at deployment time.
 If possible, it would be better to wake the printer as an automated deployment step.

+Add a new printer to the client system, set the make/model to generic/postscript, and set the URI like so:

+  ipp://printer.neuronpointer.net/printers/printer

+... or just:

+  ipp://printer/printers/printer